ten-protocol/go-ten/go/enclave/crypto/README.md

-This package contains logic which implements the cryptographic requirements of Obscuro.
+This package contains logic which implements the cryptographic requirements of Ten.